 Brother looks back to the shoreline where their parents are talking to a man wearing a tan hat.
 “I think it’s about to.”

-“We can’t swim over there, Summerthorn Lake is a private area like the tan hat said.”
-Father pointed out for the eleventh time in the days that followed.
-“We’ll just plan a trip to the beach instead.”
+“We can’t swim there anymore.
+Summer Thorn Lake is a private area for residents only like the tan hat said.”
+Father explained for the eleventh time in the days that followed.
+“We’ll plan a trip to the beach instead.”

-Local man dead after swimming in Summerthorn Lake.
+Local man dead after swimming in Summer Thorn Lake.
 A brain-eating amoeba is to blame.
 More at eleven.

-“The beach sounds great Dad!”
+“The beach sounds great, Dad!” the kids shout.